Giorgio Moroder: Career

-He began teaching himself to play guitar, at age 15, inspired by Paul Anka's Diana.
+He began teaching himself to play the guitar, at age 15, inspired by Paul Anka's "Diana".
 At age 18, he began touring Europe as a professional musician.
 He performed at night, and during the day, made recordings with two Revox recorders.
-Around age 25 he moved to his aunt in Berlin, working as a sound engineer.
+Around age 25 he moved to his aunt's in Berlin, working as a sound engineer.
 Ricky Shayne's single "Ich sprenge alle Ketten" ("I bust all the chains"), composed by then-unknowns Moroder and Michael Holm, became a German hit.
 The second hit was Moroder's and Holm's cover of Sir Douglas Quintet's single, Mendocino.
-After 2 years in Berlin, Moroder moved to Munich.
+After two years in Berlin, Moroder moved to Munich.

 Moroder made his first steps in music in the Scotch Club in Aachen and then released a few singles under the name "Giorgio" beginning in 1963 after moving to Berlin, singing in Italian, Spanish, English, and German.

 1963–1983: Contribution to electronic music

 In 1968, he moved to Munich and came to prominence when "Looky Looky" was awarded a gold disc in 1970.
 He then founded the Musicland Studios in the early 1970s.
+Moroder first implemented synthesizers into his work during the making of his album Son of My Father (1972), on which he used the groundbreaking Moog synthesizer.
 Often collaborating with lyricist Pete Bellotte, Moroder had a number of hits in his own name including "Son of My Father" in 1972, a No. 1 hit in the UK for Chicory Tip, before releasing the synthesizer-driven From Here to Eternity, a chart hit in 1977.
 That same year he co-wrote and produced the Donna Summer hit single "I Feel Love", the first track in the Hi-NRG genre.
 The following year he released "Chase", the theme from the film Midnight Express.
-These songs achieved some chart success in the United Kingdom, the United States and across Europe, and everywhere disco-mania was spreading.
-The score for Midnight Express featured "Chase"; which brought his first Academy Award for Best Original Score in 1979.
+These songs achieved some chart success in the United Kingdom, the United States and across Europe, and disco-mania was spreading.
+Midnight Express and "Chase" brought his first Academy Award for Best Original Score in 1979.